-- Monday, 7 September 2020 is the date of Labor Day in the United States of America for the current year 2020.
-It is celebrated every year on the first Monday of September to honor the American Labor Movement and the contribution of workers for the development and prosperity of the country.
+Labor Day USA 2023 is on Monday, September 5, 2023.
+Labor Day in the United States of America is celebrated every year on the first Monday of September to honor the American Labor Movement and the contribution of workers to the development and prosperity of the USA.

 Labor Day in Canada is also celebrated on the first Monday of September.

-It is a public holiday celebrated on the first Monday in September, recognized as a federal holiday.
-It is also called as Labor Day Weekend.
+Labor Day in the USA is a public holiday celebrated on the first Monday in September, recognized as a federal holiday.
+It is also called Labor Day Weekend.

 Labor Day is called the “unofficial end of summer” Because many fall activities, such as school and sports begin about this time.
 Sports like football, tennis, and athletics blossom at Labor Day weekend.
 In fashion, Labor Day is considered the last day to wear a white dress.